Kalichuza/ninjaAdminScripts/userMigration/README.md

-# User Folder Cleanup and Profile Transfer Script
+# Windows User Folder Cleanup and Profile Transfer Script

 This repository contains several PowerShell scripts:
 1. Several scripts to transfer a user's profile directory to another location.